 Who do you go to for Christian Dating Advice?

 Life often presents challenges that are beyond our experience.
-When you find these occasions confronting you – where do you turn for advice?
-This may seem like a strange article for one who gives advice to write.
+When you find these occasions confronting you – where do you turn for help?
+This may seem like a strange article for one who gives suggestions to write.
 I suggest that it is actually one of the more important articles that I could possibly present.
-Everyone wants to share advice, but is it the advice that is best for you?
+Everyone wants to share guidance, but is it the solution that is best for you?

 Proverbs 15:22 reads ‘Plans fail for lack of counsel, but with many advisers they succeed.’
 Everyone needs the counsel of the wise to better understand the elements of life and how to process through challenges.
 However, unwise counsel can add misery to your life and submit you to unnecessary difficulties.